-The steepest long-term declines are in Performing Arts subjects, where the proportion of entries has more than halved since 2010.
-Dance has plummeted by 59%, Drama by 53%, and Music by 47%.
-In contrast, Art & Design has seen a smaller 9.4% decline over the same period.
+The steepest long-term declines are in performing arts subjects.
+Since 2010, Dance has plummeted by 60% (GCSE) and 59% (A-level), Drama by 48% (GCSE) and 53% (A-level), and Music by 35% (GCSE) and 47% (A-level).
+In contrast, Art & Design has seen a smaller decline of 4% (GCSE) and 9% (A-level) over the same period.

 Jack Gamble, Director of the Campaign for the Arts, said: